sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

 ### Operation and Result Verification

-The following is an example of the dubbo-registry-demo project to demonstrate how to use the migration feature of the service registry plugin (The original registry center is Zookeeper and the target registry center is ServiceComb).
+Take the Dubbo scenario as an example to demonstrate the migration function of the service registration plug-in (from Zookeeper to ServiceComb).

 #### Preparations